Power-Maverick/DependencyIdentifier/README.md

 For more information on the tool [read the blog](https://linnzawwin.blogspot.com/p/dependency-identifier.html) from Linn.

-> As more and more component types are getting added to Dataverse; this toll will come in handy when more features will be added to tit.
+> As more and more component types are getting added to Dataverse; this tool will come in handy when more features will be added to it.
 Few features are planned to simplify the identification of dependencies in Dataverse.